With no clear path forward, more Democrats affirm support for Biden

 Outside the Washington bubble, some Democratic voters are exasperated with the lack of resolve from their representatives.

-“What’s the hold-up?
+“What’s the holdup?
 Who are you afraid of angering?” asks Jesse Dehnert, a Democratic voter who works in construction management in Seattle.
 “You guys in Congress are going to anger your constituents by not doing anything.”

 Mr. Biden warns ‘elites’ not to go against voters’ will.
 But are they?